Molecular & Integrative Physiology | University of Michigan Medical School

 Welcome to the Qi laboratory at University of Michigan Medical School.
 We are composed of graduate students, postdoctoral fellows, technician and undergraduate students.
-In the summer of 2016 we relocated to the Department of Molecular & Integrative Physiology at the U Michigan Medical School after 9 years at Cornell University (Ithaca, NY).
+In the summer of 2016 we relocated to the Department of Molecular & Integrative Physiology at the U Michigan Medical School after spending 9 years at the Division of Nutritional Sciences at Cornell University (Ithaca, NY).

 Our laboratory is located on the 5th floor of the Brehm Tower at the University of Michigan medical campus.
 Dr. Qi's office is Rm 5335 Brehm Tower.
 We welcome highly self-motivated individuals (postdoctoral fellows and graduate students) to join us.
 Please feel free to contact Dr. Ling Qi at firstname.lastname@example.org.